Check out these awesome frequently forgotten and little known baby products that you’ll want to register for!

 We have one running 24/7 in Aden’s room and another one in the living room.

-If you didn’t know (I didn’t!), there are crucial (life-saving) differences between a sleep sack and a swaddle when it comes to the risk of SIDS.
+If you didn’t know (I didn’t), there are crucial (life-saving) differences between a sleep sack and a swaddle when it comes to the risk of SIDS.

 Turn your baby into an avocado or a strawberry with these cozy ones.
-Lots of other cute styles too: bumble bee, caterpillar, bear, etc. *Note that the hats are unsafe for sleep.
+(This brand makes lots of other cute styles too: bumble bee, caterpillar, bear, etc.)

 If you’re looking for long sleeves, I like these.

 We don’t own a Woolino, but this is the high-end cult favorite.
+It’s considered “all season” and amazingly, it will fit your baby for 2 years.

 This thing is ideal for nighttime feedings and diaper changes.